aroques/sql-scripts/README.md

-# sql-scripts
+# SQL Scripts

-A collections of SQL scripts
+A collection of SQL scripts that you may find useful.

+- sp_FindEFCoreQuery